Skip to content

 People with autism often have more digestive health problems than average.
-1 in 4 children with autism (see Probiotics Learning Lab for glossary) are thought to have at least one chronic gastrointestinal symptom1 and numerous studies have discovered abnormal digestive health conditions in people with autism2,3.
+1 in 4 children with autism are thought to have at least one chronic gastrointestinal symptom1 and numerous studies have discovered abnormal digestive health conditions in people with autism2,3,11.
 Autistic children have also been found to have more Clostridia (a type of pathogenic bacteria) in the gut than children without autism4 and a recently published study5 found a little known bacterial genus called Sutterella present in microbiota in just over half the participants with autism, but in none of those without autism.
 Research into the relationship between the gut microbiome and autism is ongoing14 which is good news for anyone looking for support in this area.

 Some research suggests that microorganisms support digestive health in adults and children.
 So could live cultures help children or adults with autism?